The Life of a Digital Nomad

 18. Halve your sugar intake

-We all know that sugar is bad for us, but yet, most of us still consume masses of it every single day.
-The problem of course, is that sugar tastes great.
-So good, in fact, that we literally become addicted to it.
+We all know that sugar is bad for us, yet, most of us still consume masses of it every single day.
+The problem, of course, is that sugar tastes great.
+So good that we become addicted to it.

 19. Buy a reusable water bottle and keep it on your desk